We Ranked the Top Beers in All 50 States

 You learn a lot about the state of American craft beer when you attempt to rank the top three beers (give or take) in every state.
 Thrillist assembled a panel of our best beer writers, experts in their own respective regions, to pick the finest brews in each state.
 We’ve got tasting notes for them all, plus reasons why each is worthy of distinction.

 We’ve included everything from milky porters to jammy lambics, IPAs both hazy and crisp.
 Some of these beers have been around for decades, some get better when aged for decades, and others are brand spankin’ new.
+Some are seasonal and some are perennials.
 You see how daring experimentation pays off, you see influences coming from everywhere, you see an astonishing amount of diversity, and that’s pretty much the story of America, isn’t it?

 By Ezra Johnson-Greenough